Trinity Buoy Wharf: History

-Late 20th century and on
+Late 20th century

 In December 1988, Trinity House closed the wharf, and the area was acquired by the London Docklands Development Corporation.
 In 1998, the LDDC set up the Trinity Buoy Wharf Trust with a 125-year lease to hold the land for the people of London.
 Urban Space Holdings Ltd took control of the site on a long lease.
 The site has been, and continues to be, developed as "a centre for the arts and cultural activities".
 Enhancements include studio space (including unusual architecture based on used shipping containers) and exhibition space.

+Container City

-Urban Space Holdings used the area to develop "Container City" in 2001, a studio and office complex made from recycled sea shipping containers.
+Urban Space Holdings used the area to develop Container City in 2001, a studio and office complex made from recycled sea shipping containers.
 The original project was made from 80% recycled material.
+It is principally a means of utilising standard forty-foot equivalent unit shipping containers, at the end of their life, to produce flexible accommodation and offices at low cost.
 "Container City 1" took 5 months to complete, taking 4 days to install.
 The Container City project proved very popular and in 2002 "Container City 2" was completed delivering a further 22 studios across 5 floors in with a brightly coloured ziggurat design.
 A further extension to the Container City Complex was the "Riverside Building" located next to the Thames facing The O2 dome.
 This was yet another architectural design providing an additional 22 studio spaces.

+A similar technique was used in Container Learn, a 2001 project for Tower Hamlets College, providing twelve extra classrooms on a site with limited space and completed in the time between terms.
+The name is a trademark of "Urban Space Management".
+The company have now completed sixteen projects utilising the technique, which is suited to short and medium term land use – when the land becomes required for other uses, the containers can be reused elsewhere.

+21st century

 In November 2005, the University of East London opened Fine Art studios at the wharf; and in September 2009 the university opened two dance studios at the Institute of Performing Arts Development in The Chainstore at the wharf.

 Faraday School, a not-for-profit primary school run by the New Model School Company Limited, opened in September 2009.

 The wharf is also the home of Thames Clippers who have offices and base all their boats on the pier there.

 In April 2013 the former Cory Environmental Thames Lighterage tug Swiftstone moved to Trinity Buoy Wharf from Greenwich, and Swiftstone Trust's volunteers began a full restoration of the vessel which can be seen underway at the year Thames Barge Driving event.
 In 2016 Trinity Buoy Wharf Trust acquired two historic tugboats, the Knocker White and the Varlet from the Museum of London Docklands.
 Both vessels are listed by National Historic Ships on the National Register of Historic Vessels.